 Increasing smartphone sales

 China is now the largest smartphone market in the world by volume.
-According to IDC, about 420 million smartphones were sold in China in 2014.
+According to Strategy Analytics, about 438 million smartphones were sold in China in 2015.
 Increasing smartphone adoption will help drive data revenues up since the average revenue per user generated from someone using a smartphone is far higher than customers on feature phones, who only use text and voice services.

 Increasing 4G adoption

 Data consumption represents the basis for growth for wireless carriers and China Unicom has been deploying the latest network technologies to improve data speeds and throughputs, enticing customers to consume more data.
 As of January 2016, about 20% of the company's mobile billing subscribers (about 50 million users) were on 4G plans.
 Growing standards of living and an increasing supply of economical yet high-quality smartphones should drive the adoption rate up, and consequently, its data revenues.

 Like the other two Chinese carrier, China Unicom attracts customers with subsidies on the mobile handsets that it sells.
 The high subsidy costs put pressure on the company's mobile profit margins.
 However, in 2014 the Chinese government asked the three carriers to rein in spending on subsidies and advertising and it is likely that these costs could decline going forward.
 China Unicom's handset subsidy as a percentage of total revenue was down to 1% in 2015 from about 1.6% in 2014.